microsoft/industry/healthcare/solutions/IoMT/README.md

 ### Design recommendations

 * Use Azure Log Analytics and application insights to collect logs across Azure services, Power Platform and Microsoft 365.
 Use other more specific logging capabilities such as the Microsoft 365 monitoring and audit logs where necessary.
+* Collect audit logs, diagnostic logs and metrics in Azure using Log Analytics, enable auditing for Power Platform environments and review audit Logs in teh Microsoft 365 compliance center and enable Microsoft 365 audit logs in the Microsoft 365 compliance center.
-* Create a health model for your application and setup dashboards for monitoring and evaluation
+* Create a health model for your application and setup dashboards for monitoring and evaluation.
 * Setup alerts and take automated actions to ensure a highly available application design.

 ## Security